Columbia Hills (Washington)

-The Columbia Hills are an area of hills and small mountains along the north bank of the Columbia River in Klickitat County, in south-central Washington state, US.
+The Columbia Hills is a landform of hills and small mountains along the northern bank of the Columbia River located in Klickitat County, in south-central Washington state.
 They have a maximum elevation of 2667 ft.

 Columbia Hills Historical State Park

-Columbia Hills Historical State Park lies in the Columbia Hills.
-It includes Horsethief Lake (a reservoir made by The Dalles Dam).
-Camping is allowed.
-Its area is 3637 acre.
-It has 7500 ft of freshwater shoreline on the Columbia River.
+The 3637 acre Columbia Hills Historical State Park lies in the Columbia Hills.
+It includes Horsethief Lake, a reservoir created by The Dalles Dam with 7500 ft of freshwater shoreline on the Columbia River..
+The park is full of climbing, biking, horseback riding and parasailing opportunities and the lake is open for boating, windsurfing and diving.